IceCruelStuff/HungerGames/README.md

 * /hg delslot <game> <name> : deletes slot from game by name
   * OP perm: hg.command.slot.del

+* /hg lobby <game> : sets the lobby position of a game where you're standing
+  * OP perm: hg.command.lobby

+* /hg dm <game> : sets the death match position of a game where you're standing
+  * OP perm: hg.command.dm

 * /hg leave : leaves game that you are playing
+  * OP perm: none

+* /hg join <game> : join a new game
   * OP perm: none